jdljake/keplersEquation/README.md

 This equation is transcendental and cannot be solved for $E$ analytically.
 Therefore, we utilize numerical methods to determine the eccentric anomaly.

 ## Methods Implemented
-I implemented four root-finding methods for comparison.
+I implemented four root-finding methods for comparison:
 1. ### Bisection method (bisection.m)
     - This is a bracketing method based on repeatedly halving the interval \[ $x_{l}$, $x_{u}$ ]
     - Keeps bracket containing sign change where $f(x_{l})$ and $f(x_{u})$ have opposite signs.